Table of Contents

-3. Co-create or renew core values/culture codes and include corresponding behaviours that define great and poor behaviors.
+3. Co-create or renew core values/culture codes and include corresponding behaviors that define great and poor behaviors.
 Medline Canada’s values are conveyed in the acronym “CARES” which feeds into their culture statement.

 Strengthening our people

 At the heart of it, it’s all about being a caring brand and having an impact.
-Medline has woven this into recruiting, rewards & recognition and so on.
+Medline has woven this into recruiting, recognition and rewards and so on.
 It’s the core engine of how they do things.

 So, do the same.
 Define what you mean by your values.
 Instead of saying “accountability” get specific about what great accountability looks like (with examples) and what it’s not.
 Clarify poor accountability – so that it becomes something that’s coachable.
-Cultural codes that are coachable are part of the magic.
+Coachable cultural codes are part of the magic.

 4. It’s impossible to separate culture from leadership.
 Take a look at your senior leadership’s creative competencies and reactive competencies.
 We all will have a default of reactive style when we’re under stress.
 Some people comply, they don’t speak the truth.
 Some people protect.
 Some people control.
 Once we know this about ourselves, we can start to address and align our actions.
 We can encourage leadership development that supports the desired culture and perform leadership feedback surveys whenever possible.

-5. Re-invent or optimize targeted performance systems that are holding your corporate culture back in the old ways.
+5. Re-invent or optimize targeted performance systems holding your corporate culture back in the old ways.

-7. Define the major shifts you want to rally behind for 6-12 months and clarify the desired outcome.
+7. Identify major shifts you want to rally behind for 6-12 months and clarify the desired outcome.
 This is complex work but if we don’t try to tackle it, we probably won’t create transformational and sustainable change.
 Get curious.
-Talk with your leaders and identify the systems to reinvent or to optimize in support of the desired culture you want to achieve.
+Talk with your leaders and identify the systems to reinvent or to optimize in support of the culture you want to achieve.
 It might be your organization’s siloed design.
-It might be performance management.
+It might be performance management (which we at WorkTango prefer to align to “employee success practices”).
 It might be recruiting.
 It might be compensation.
-Oftentimes it’s about communication and making sure there’s an ongoing two-way dialogue, strategic dialogue.
+Oftentimes it’s about communication and making sure there’s an ongoing two-way dialogue, a strategic dialogue.
 Whatever you do, don’t boil the ocean.
 Tackle these shifts one at a time, in a robust way.
 Pay attention to one, maybe two areas to reinvent, disrupt, and optimize in concert with your culture.

 How can you co-create cultural change in an inclusive way rather than top-down?
 What can you do to get a diverse group to contribute, including representation from the front lines?